egumasa/engagement-annotation-project/docs/1_Clause/EMBEDDED.md

 The other type of relative clause typically elaborates the content of the whole clause or introduces additional information about the noun expression/whole clause.

 - We included all participants into the analysis with the exception of _the Italian participants, which was necessary to control for their native languages._

+### Present and Past participle modifier (NOT an EMBEDDED clause in our case)

+In our annotation scheme, we do not treat present and past participle phrases under EMBEDDED.

+Therefore, while finite relative clauses are considered as `Embedded`, the participle phrases are not.

+- The scientist discovering DNA was Frederich Meischer.
+(No EMBEDDED)
+- The scientist [who discovered DNA]`EMBEDDED` was Frederich Meischer.

+- How old Is the boy riding the surfboard near the pier?
+(No EMBEDDED)
+- How old is that boy [who is riding the surfboard]`EMBEDDED` near the pier?

+- The surfer tossed bv the huge wave won the competition last year.
+(No EMBEDDED)
+- The surfer [who was tossed by the huge wave]`EMBEDDED` won the competition last year.

+## Bibliography